Creative Commons License Copyright © Michael Richmond. This work is licensed under a Creative Commons License.

 2. For each position,

 1. shine the laser through the slits and onto the paper.
-Mark the location of a number of spots near the center -- I recommend the spots number 2, 5, 8 from the center on each side.
-If you can't see these particular spots, pick others which are nearby.
+Mark the location of a number of consecutive spots near the center -- at least 5, no more than 11.

 2. Take the paper off the wall.
-For each of the three index numbers (m = 2 and m = 5 and m = 8 in my example), measure the distance from the center of the pattern to the m'th spot.
+Pick three index numbers; for example, m = 1, m = 3, and m = 5, for one choice of slits.
+Then pick a different set of numbers, for example, m = 2, m = 4, m = 6, for the other pair of slits.
+For each index number, measure the distance from the center of the pattern to the m'th spot.
 See example below.

 3. Make a table of your measurements.
-Your table should have nine rows: three measurements for d = 0.50 mm, three measurements for d = 0.25 mm, three measurements for d = 0.125 mm.
+Your table should have six rows: three measurements for d = 0.50 mm and three measurements for d = 0.25 mm.
 Be sure to include the separation of the slits, the width of the slits, the index of the spots you measured, and the distance y of each spot from the center.
 Don't forget the units!

 ( L * m )